Faculty

 Shamse T. Cynthia

-PHD CANDIDATEShamse Tasnim Cynthia is a PhD student in the iSE Lab.
+PHD STUDENTShamse Tasnim Cynthia is a PhD student in the iSE Lab.
 She finished her Master’s from the same lab.
 Her research focuses on modelling adaptive user interfaces in Scientific Workflow Management Systems and investigating how preferences affect modelling in different environments, including graphical, textual, and visually guided scripting editors.
+She received the Geddes Award and 75th Anniversary Scholarship for her outstanding performance.

 Palash Ranjan Roy